 It’s World Youth Skills Day!
-Which is particularly important this year as the world grapples with uncertainty regarding the future.
+This is particularly important this year as the world grapples with uncertainty regarding the future.

 In 2015, youth unemployment was recorded at 13.1%.
 That is a staggering 73.4 million 15 to 24-year-olds.
 Moreover, in 2018 one-fifth of the youth of the world were not in education, employment or training.
 Young women are more than twice as likely as young men to be unemployed or outside the labour force.
 This situation has only worsened due to COVID-19.
 Therefore, it is critical now more than ever that we intensify our support and continue to empower young people.